replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 Complete the following prerequisites before you remove one or more nodes from a Rook Ceph cluster:

-* (Recommended) Upgrade Rook Ceph to v1.4 or later.
+* Upgrade Rook Ceph to v1.4 or later.
+Attempting to remove a node in a host that uses a Rook Ceph version earlier than v1.4 can cause Ceph to enter an unhealthy state.

 * In the kURL specification, set `isBlockStorageEnabled` to `true`.
 This is the default for Rook Ceph v1.4 and later.